oceaniswater/B-W/README.md

 - SwiftUI Migration

 I migrated ProductDetails module to SwiftUI while using current project architecture.
-Firt of all, I created a new SwiftUI view.
+First of all, I created a new SwiftUI view.
 I added accessibility labels to each element in the view based on Apple's HIG and create subviews to make code clearer and more readable.

 ![](https://github.com/oceaniswater/B-W/blob/main/Screenshots/ProductDetailsView.png)
 ![](https://github.com/oceaniswater/B-W/blob/main/Screenshots/ProductDetailsViewCode.png)